Fed's Mester stresses stable prices, inflation research

 Mester, who succeeds Sandra Pianalto as president of the Cleveland Fed on Sunday, gave a speech that was careful not to reveal her stance on monetary policy or the economic outlook.
 Instead she challenged Fed researchers to help the central bank better understand inflation.

-“We cannot have full employment over the longer run without price stability over the longer run,” she said at a conference hosted by the Cleveland Fed, her first real introduction to Americans and Wall Street.
+“We cannot have full employment over the longer run without price stability over the longer run,” she said according to prepared remarks to a conference at the Cleveland Fed.

 “The more we understand inflation dynamics, the more we will understand how inflation will respond to changes in monetary policy,” added Mester, who will immediately have a vote on the Fed’s policy committee.
 Such findings are relevant as the Fed “returns to a more normal policy setting framework over time.”

-Mester is currently head of research at the Philadelphia Fed whose president, Charles Plosser, is an outspoken critic of the Fed’s accommodative policies.
-Mester, however, has not staked out such a hawkish stance.
+Mester is currently head of research at the Philadelphia Fed whose president, Charles Plosser, is an outspoken hawk and critic of Fed accommodation.
+Mester, however, has not staked out such an extreme stance.

 The central bank has said that, depending on inflation and the labor market, it expects to start raising interest rates a considerable time after it ends a stimulative bond-buying program, which is set to end in the fall.